New! SU Podium V2 is available. Upgrade or purchase here.

 How can I save the rendered image into the folder I want?

-If you are seeing a line in the Podium Render Manager (OOPR) that reads, Total Time 00:xx:xx, it means the image was finished and saved.
-As a default, the image is being saved in the same folder as the where the SketchUp model is.
+If you are seeing a line in the Podium Render Manager (OOPR) that reads, Total Time 00:xx:xx, it means the image was finished and saved somewhere.
+As a default, the image is being saved in the "model" folder which is the same folder as where your SketchUp model is.

 If you want to change the folder where the image will be saved, use the Custom button in the Podium Options dialog box.
 Click on the Browse button to change folders.

-There are reported problems saving images in folders with names that are more than 32 characters in them.
+There are reported problems saving images in folders with names that are more than 32 characters, or very long path names or have special characters in the path name.
 This is a Windows only problem.
 SU Podium will ignore the folder name and save the image to the default SketchUp model folder location or to a temporary folder.
 Make sure your designated folder name has less that 32 characters in it.
+Also, try to minimize the path name and avoid using special characters in the path name.
+Look at item #1 above and use this technique if you can not save the rendered image.

-Changing light value in an omni grid, light fixtures and point lights
+Changing light value in a light fixtures, omni grid and point lights

 For the Omni Grid, find any one of the light groups using SketchUp's Outliner and change the light power and all the other light groups in the grid will update.
 Omni Grid consists of a main Group--->Individual Component-->Light Group.
 The components are instances of each other.
 Outliner is the best way to pick the light group in the Omni Grid.
 The light groups are nested within the main group, down 2 levels.